ll3620/Supervised-Learning-Implementation/README.md

 2. Random forest on imbalanced datasheet

-3.Soft-margin Linear SVM and soft-margin kernelised SVM (sigmoid kernel)
+3. Soft-margin Linear SVM and soft-margin kernelised SVM (sigmoid kernel)

 All techniques were implemented without using any pre-built Python packages like sklearn or statsmodel.
 Relevant illustrations are included in the Jupyter notebook file.
 Performance of the trained models was not the top priority in this project; instead, our focus was on rigorous mathematical understanding and interpretation.